 - a.
-Rapid Re Housing for homeless youth aged 18-24, and/or individuals (age 25 and over), and/or families with at least one (1) adult and one (1) child under the age of 18 HUD Match - b.
-Rapid Re Housing for homeless youth aged 18-24, and/or individuals (age 25 and over), and/or families with at least one (1) adult and one (1) child under the age of 18- Non-HUD Match
+Rapid Re Housing for homeless families with at least one (1) adult and one (1) child under the age of 18 HUD Match - b.
+Rapid Re Housing for homeless youth aged 18-24 HUD Match - c.
+Rapid Re Housing for homeless persons experiencing homelessness Non-HUD Match